ivan-nosar/roulette-options-shuffler/CONTRIBUTING.md

 - [Chart.js](https://www.chartjs.org/docs/latest/): Provides a simple HTML5 API to draw the charts inside the <canvas> tag
   - [static/js/Chart.js](./static/js/Chart.js/)

+Also the [`ColorHash`](https://github.com/RolandR/ColorHash) library is used with some codestyle polishemnts.
+Grand merci to Roland Rytz for your great idea and brilliant implementation.

 # Thank You!

 Your contributions to open source, large or small, make this project possible.
 Thank you for taking the time to contribute.